Doctoral Dissertation Research Grant Program

 Nature of the Doctoral Dissertation Research Grant Program

-A total of $50,000 has been allocated from the university’s research trust funds for these awards.
+A total of $50,000 has been allocated from the university’s research trust funds for these awards for each cycle of applications.
 Each student may request up to $5,000 in grant funds.
 Examples of eligible budget items include technical assistance and clerical support beyond that normally available through the student’s department or program, research supplies, travel expenses for data collection, transcription costs, acquisition of specialized datasets, and communications.
 The Doctoral Dissertation Research Grant Program will not fund student’s salaries and research equipment.
 Costs for presenting the research results or accepting awards at regional, national, and international conferences will not be considered.
 A separate conference travel grant program for undergraduate and graduate students will be established in the near future.

 Who May Submit a Proposal?